-Special thanks to Chris Bridge of Summergrove Halls for this fantastically simple recipe for onion bhajis and you don’t need a deep fat fryer to make these.
+Special thanks to my favourite chef, Chris Bridge for this fantastically simple recipe for onion bhajis and you don’t need a deep fat fryer to make these.
 Thanks also to my niece Zoe who was a dab hand at bhaji making from her ski chaleting days and was able to help out admirably!
 ‘Can I help she asked?’

 Well thank you, yes you can.
 Left me free to set the table, warm the plates and most importantly, open the wine!